 If you’d like to learn more about how the schools below were ranked visit the Most Focused Ranking methodology page.

 Hampden - Sydney College is among your top options if you're planning on studying Economics.
-At Hampden - Sydney College, Economics scholars get the advantage of a very focused program.
+Economics is a fairly popular major at Hampden - Sydney College exceeding 33 graduations in 2019.
 Hampden-Sydney, Virginia is situated in a calm, tranquil, countryside area.

 Roughly 92.7% of the instructors at Hampden - Sydney College are full-time and get normal office hours, so they should be more accessible to help.
 The typical scholarship amount given to freshman students is $22,879 with 100.0% of freshman students receiving an award.
 For more information, read the college scorecard.

 Swarthmore College is a great option for students pursuing an Economics degree.
 Economics is a fairly popular major at Swarthmore College exceeding 82 graduations in 2019.
 This school is located in the suburban region of Swarthmore, Pennsylvania, close to shops and other entertainment.